Hand Knit and Hand Pom-pommed

 Red Hat Factory is a company started by mother and son on the Norwegian South Coast.
 Emerging out of childhood memories of wearing hand knit goods and a love for red beanies, found in adulthood, we've built a network of knitters that can deliver the genuine hand knit experience to all beanie lovers across the world.

 Many of our beanie models look very small when you unpack them.
 That is because of wool's nature — it's not "pre-stretched", and has to start out tight.
 It shapes itself around you head after little time.
-If you lend it to someone, and it get's stretched out too much, it can simply be dipped in warm water, and after drying, it's back to where it started.
+If you lend it to someone, and it get's stretched out too much, you can dip it in warm water, and after drying, it's back to where it started.

 We did not choose wool — hundreds of years of Norwegian tradition chose that for us.
 It is an amazing insulator, with the special feature that it pulls moisture away from your skin.
 Norwegians have sworn to wool both historically, and in modern day outdoors apparel.
 You just can't beat the natural fiber that is wool.